September 1, 2020 – COVID dreams and conspiracies

 I had incredibly vivid dreams last night.
 Chuck (my deceased husband) was standing in full dress Regimental Scottish, minus the hat, telling me he was going back home, and checking to make sure I took care of some task or other with our kids, a small boy and girl who were sitting at a table in the background, playing rather than eating.
 Both had brown hair, the boy was in a white formal shirt, I couldn’t see much of the girl, they appeared to be about 8 years old.
-Except that we never had kids…
+It was really odd, give that we never had kids…

-In the same dream, I see my grandmother Hughes standing in front of me, trying to hand me a fabric mask, but she wasn’t speaking.
-I was woken up by my phone, which wouldn’t stop ringing for about 45 minutes and I couldn’t even power it off.
-Later that morning, I would find that my neighbors had moved without saying a final goodbye :(
+In the same dream, I see my grandmother Hughes standing in front of me, trying to hand me a fabric mask, but she isn’t speaking.
+At 4 AM my phone wakes me up, it doesn’t stop ringing for about 45 minutes and I couldn’t even power it off.
+Later that morning, I find that my favorite neighbors had moved without saying goodbye.

 “Insurrection Act” surfaced briefly on Twitter last week but does not appear in mainstream news sources.
 The injustice in this country is becoming more blatant as black men continue to get shot, and white boys with AR-17’s roam free…

 Trump is now openly citing conspiracy theories.
-“Dark Shadow” and “a planeful of thugs from a certain city are coming to wreak havoc on the RNC”, spoken as though it was a first-hand account – so either Trump is flying commercial now, or he mistook his own Secret Service for thugs or Dark Shadows.
-We are in a weird f***king world today.
+“Dark Shadow” and “a plane full of thugs from a certain city are coming to wreak havoc on the RNC,” spoken as though it was a first-hand account – so either Trump is flying commercial now, or he mistook his own Secret Service for thugs or Dark Shadows.
+It must be Weird World Day.

-Local news reports draw a picture of downtown that is really sketchy.
-Bartells is closed.
+Local news reports draw a sorry picture of downtown Seattle.
+Bartells Drugs is closed.
 Starbucks is closed.
-Kress grocery closed today.
+Kress Grocery closed today.
 There is literally no place on our block to buy a coffee, a sandwich or a bandaid.
-My only choice for outfitting our office is Target which is about 3 blocks away.
+My only choice for supplying our office is Target which is about 3 blocks away.
 Whenever we have an operating office again…

 September 3, 2020